Great on-ear Bluetooth headphones under $100.

 The detachable analog coil cord that is provided with the wireless headphones also includes an in-line microphone and remote control.
 The coil might be annoying but you get used to it quickly.

 40mm dynamic drivers deliver some reasonably impressive volume levels from the Marshall Major II Bluetooth headphones.

 In Bluetooth, aptX is supported which is nice, but no aptX HD.
 Possibly they’ll add in the next generation.

 There is no noticeable distortion, even at high volume.

 Bass is big and strong with a presence that can border on overwhelming for bass-heavy tracks.

 Highs and mids hold their own, but the overall sound signature is not considered balanced when factoring the strong bass response.

-Overall, the sound quality is superb considering these are wireless headphones with an affordable price.
+Overall, the sound quality is superb considering these are Bluetooth headphones under $100.